iapyeh/GGeditor/docs/User Guide.rst

 \ |IMG13|\

 Please be noted that file suffix (.html or .rst) is omitted.
 Also, you have to change their order manually.
 You have to manually edit the list content in the 3rd row when you add or remove your documents.
 Maybe you can just ask the GGeditor to generate a new doctree table and remove the existing one.
-You can refer to \ `the source document of the index.rst`_\  of the GGeditor for an example.
+You can refer to \ |LINK4|\  of the GGeditor for an example.

 .. _h545b1150273f784141121a3967491529: